pkgjs/wiby/README.md

 The most basic notification of a change in a dependency will be a PR raised in the the dependent repository.

+Wiby provides 5 basic commands test, clean, close, validate & result.
+The tool is intended to provide maintainers with a mechanism to both test and inform dependents of possible future breakages.

 ### Terminology
 The term **depenedent** shall mean an npm package that consumes another npm package, called a **dependency**, directly or indirectly via a tree of reliance through the package.json file.
 The **wiby** program exists to create a notification to the *dependent*